 Mixing Alcohol and Hydrocodone, Oxycodone, or Morphine Can Be Deadly

-When alcohol and strong prescription medications like hydrocodone, oxycodone, or morphine are mixed, there can be dangerous side effects.
-In general, mixing alcohol and any other strong drug can lead to side effects like:
+When alcohol and strong prescription medications like hydrocodone, oxycodone, or morphine are mixed, the combination can be dangerous.
+Combining alcohol with opioids can lead to side effects such as:

 - Nausea and vomiting

 - Abnormal behavior